 You know who will want to pay you on time?
 A client that feels like more than just a revenue stream.

 Maintain a friendly relationship with your customer and every so often.
 Feature them in your content, go out of your way to solve a problem for them, or offer a one-time bonus service to show them that they’re not just another client.

 Never forget that people like feeling special, which is why we’re suckers for “exclusive offers,” and why our brains light up when we’re addressed by name.
 Consider this fun little study shared by psychologist Robert Cialdini at a talk titled “Words That Matter.”

 The experiment took place at a restaurant.
 In it, a waitress was trained to visit a table under a number of different conditions.

 The takeaway here?
 People are more willing to go out of their way for you if you go out of your way for them first.
-This is known as the principle of reciprocity.

 It should go without saying, but if you want your clients to pay on time, you need to invoice them on time.
 The sooner you get them that bill, the sooner they can pay you.

 Not only that, but doing so shows you’re punctual.
 Any form of late correspondence, whether it’s missing a deadline, sending an overdue email, or delivering a late invoice, shows that urgency and timeliness don’t matter to you.

 If you’re not staying on top of deadlines, why should your clients?

 Find out at the start of your relationship what your client needs on their invoice to pay you.
 Some will want more details than others.